The Underthought logo, a psychoanalysis practice in Sydney.

 What is Psychoanalysis?

-Psychoanalysis is a form of therapy that explores how unconscious processes shape thoughts, feelings, and relationships.
-It is concerned not only with what is known, but also with what may remain outside awareness yet continues to have an effect.
+It is a form of therapy that explores how unconscious processes shape thoughts, feelings, and relationships, including those aspects of experience that are not fully known, but continue to have an effect upon us.

 How Psychoanalysis Works